alexbers/asmon/README.md

    alert("BBBB", 2)
 ```

-You will get two alerts: "AAAA" and "BBBB".
-If you comment them out, you will get two recovery messages.
+This will produce two alerts: "AAAA" and "BBBB".
+If you comment them out, you will receive two recovery messages.